poetic/eslint-config-poetic/README.md

  if they exist.*

 ## Usage
 Add the `.eslintrc` in this repo to your app directory.
-To run `eslint` from the command line, try `eslint .` from your app directory.
+To run `eslint` on your entire project, try this from your app directory:

+`eslint --ext '.js, .jsx' .`